oracle-livelabs/developer/springboot-adb-react/setup-dev-environment/setup-dev-environment.md

 * This lab requires an [Oracle Cloud account](https://www.oracle.com/cloud/free/).
 You may use your own cloud account, a cloud account that you obtained through a trial, a Free Tier account, or a LiveLabs account.

 ## Task 1: Create Group and Appropriate Policies
-[Policies](https://docs.oracle.com/en-us/iaas/Content/Identity/Concepts/policies.htm) determine what resources users are allowed to access and what level of access they have.
-You can create a group and add as many users as you like to that group.
+[Policies](https://docs.oracle.com/en-us/iaas/Content/Identity/Concepts/policies.htm) determine what resources users can access and the level of access they have.
+You can create a group and add as many users as you like to it.

 If you are not the tenancy administrator, there may be additional policies you must have in your group to perform some of the steps for this lab.
 If you cannot create a group and add specific policies, please ask your tenancy administrator for the correct policies to follow.

-**If your group already has the permissions listed in part 6 of this task you may skip to Task 2.**
+**If your group already has the permissions listed in part 6 of this task, you may skip to Task 2.**

-1. First make sure you are in your home region.
+1. First, make sure you are in your home region.

 	![](images/home-region.png "home-region")